 Previous sediment sampling in Lake Mallalieu has found arsenic to still be present.

-Hydraulic dredging is proposed.
+Hydraulic dredging was proposed.

 Hydraulic dredging requires water depths sufficient to float a dredging barge, as well as equipment storage and laydown yards, construction access routes, hydraulic dredge hose routes, setups for dewatering the projected 220,000 cubic yards of dredge materials, disposal sites for 220,000 cubic yards of dredge materials, and roadways adequate to handle approximately 22,000 round-trips by large 10-yard dump trucks for transporting 220,000 cubic yards of dredge materials to the disposal sites.